HDR-Research/TCLHDRTMO/README.md

 # 🌟 A Comprehensive Survey on High Dynamic Range Tone Mapping: From Acquisition to Evaluation

-**Jiebin Yan,Qiulin Zeng,Ming Yu,Xiaolv Xu,Yaohua Zha,Xuelin Liu,Yuming Fang**
+**Jiebin Yan,Qiulin Zeng,Yaohua Zha,Ming Yu,Xiaolv Xu,Xuelin Liu,Yuming Fang**

 **⚡ We will actively maintain this repository and incorporate new research as it emerges.
 Welcome to collaborate on academic research and writing papers together!**